studentkra/PE4302_attenuator/README.md

 Use "python attn.py get" to get current value of attenuator

-User "python attn.py 10.0" to set 10.0 dB attenuation.
+Use "python attn.py 10.0" to set 10.0 dB attenuation.

 Current value of attenuation is stored in EEPROM of ESP8266 and will restore after power failure.